 Go with Greener Adhesives, Caulks, and Grout

-It’s easy to buy green products for some of the bigger items in your home and think you’ve made your house safe and healthy, but there are smaller things lurking about that can negatively impact your family’s health as well.
+It’s easy to buy green products for some of the bigger items in your home and think you’ve made your house safe and healthy, but smaller things are lurking about that can negatively impact your family’s health as well.
 Like the paint you choose, go with low-VOC products and avoid ones that contain a group of chemicals called phthalates.
 If you even see the names dibutyl phthalate (DBP) or butyl benzyl phthalate (BBP), do not buy them.

 Yes, even your thermostats, which seem so benign, can be harmful.
-Choose digital thermostats as they are mercury free.
+Choose digital thermostats as they are mercury-free.

 Shower curtains, especially ones made for little kids’ bathrooms with colorful fish and what-not, are generally made from vinyl, which you always want to avoid.
-Better to choose curtains that are made of natural fibers, nylon or even polyester.
+Better to choose curtains that are made of natural fibers, nylon, or even polyester.

 Avoid PVC Piping in Your Plumbing